dymmond/esmerald/docs/exception-handlers.md

 every `ValidationErrorException` being raised in the application it will be handled by that function **except** the `Gateway` that has its own handler `validation_error_gateway`.

-The Gateway having it's own exception handler to manage the `ValidationErrorException` takes precedent when the endpoint is called and the exception is raised.
+The Gateway having its own exception handler to manage the `ValidationErrorException` takes precedent when the endpoint is called and the exception is raised.

 {! ../docs_src/_shared/exceptions.md !}